sripranav9/AirlineReservation/app/README.md

         ORDER BY departure_date ASC, departure_time ASC
     '''
     ```
     *Explanation: The query checks for the system's current date and time to differentiate upcoming and previous flights.
-It fetches the details necessary for the customer to understand which flight they are looking at.*
+It fetches the details necessary for the customer to understand which flight they are looking at.
+There is an additional `can_cancel` attribute that decides whether there is more than 24 hours for the scheduled departure.*
   - Query 2: Fetch the previous flight details from `flight`, `purchase`, and `ticket` and order in ascending order of departure date and time.
     ```python
     previous_flights_query = '''